Dorteel/commonsense_kg_construction/README.md

 1. **Irrelevant Quality Dimensions**: When a dimension does not apply to a concept (e.g., the speed of an apple).
 2. **Non-defining Features**: When a value can take any form and is not a defining feature (e.g., the colour of a mug).

-The initial experiments focus on 80 concepts from the MS COCO dataset, with extensions to 1000 concepts from ImageNet-1k.
+The initial experiments focus on 80 concepts from the MS COCO dataset.

 ## Reproducing the Experiment